toddjordan/guides/source/tutorial/routes-and-templates.md

 ![super rentals about page screenshot](../../images/routes-and-templates/ember-super-rentals-about.png)

-Now, we'll add a to link to our about page so we can navigate from back and forth between `about` and `contact`.
+Now, we'll add a to link to our contact page so we can navigate from back and forth between `about` and `contact`.

 ```app/templates/contact.hbs
 <p>Super Rentals Representatives would love to help you <br>